nortikin/sverchok/docs/nodes/list_mutators/polygon_sort.rst

 The node provides a set of predefined sort directions: along X, Y and Z. These buttons will set the mode to "D" and the sorting vector (Direction) to one of the X, Y or Z directions: (1,0,0), (0,1,0) and (0,0,1) respectively.
 The preset buttons are only visible as long as the sorting vector socket is not connected.

 References:
-The algorythm to compute the area is based on descriptions found at this address: http://geomalgorithms.com/a01-_area.html#3D%20Polygons
+The algorithm to compute the area is based on descriptions found at this address: http://geomalgorithms.com/a01-_area.html#3D%20Polygons